jonathanharrell/cjarellano-v2/content/posts/griffica-wins-best-director-at-the-artists-forum-festival-of-the-moving-image.md

 ---
-title: "GRIFFICA: Best Director Winner!"
+title: "GRIFFICA: On the Way to the (Artists') Forum"
 date: 2021-12-12T17:56:13.832Z
 description: The Artists' Forum Festival of the Moving Image had their closing night awards ceremony last night, and I won Best Director for my short